-Job Description: Collaborate and assist with Lead on-site administrator to develop turnaround plan for Gregory Drive and George Washington Carver Elementary Schools.
+Job Description: Collaborate and assist with Lead on-site administrator to develop turnaround plan for George Washington Carver Elementary Schools.
 The on-site administrator will work day to day with school staff to implement turnaround plan.
 The day to day will include classroom observations, teacher development, principal development, and curriculum training specific for each school's needs.
+On-site Administrator will fill in when Lead on-site administrator is not available, will average two days per month on-site.

-On-site Administrator for Gregory Drive and George Washington Carver will be Brenda Blackburn.
+On-site Administrator for George Washington Carver will be Brenda Blackburn.